 Like FIND, this function takes some input text, and searches it for a regex pattern (a string which specifies the format of the text that we want to find).
 Additional options allow you to choose whether we want a case sensitive search (FALSE by default), and where to start searching from in the text, if not from the beginning.
 Unlike FIND, it returns TRUE/FALSE if the pattern is found, instead of the starting position - this makes it useful for filtering!

 To show how to use it, let's apply it to an example from our Sports Participation data.
 To follow along yourself, you can download the spreadsheet used in these examples here.
-(This will require an active Schematiq subscription - please contact us to request a trial licence.)
+(This will require an active Schematiq subscription - please contact us below to get your free trial!)

 We had earlier tried to search for "Swimming" within the "Class" column using a combination of ISNUMBER and FIND - let's remind ourselves how this would work as a cell formula: